SURAJ-RATHI/DSA/Readme.md

 - Second implementation is more explicit about resetting
 - Can also track start and end indices of maximum subarray if needed

+**Why Kadane's Algorithm Works:**
+1. **Local vs Global Maximum**: At each step, we decide whether to extend the current subarray or start a new one
+2. **Negative Sum Reset**: If current sum becomes negative, starting fresh from current element gives better result
+3. **Optimal Substructure**: The solution to the problem can be constructed from solutions to subproblems
+4. **Greedy Choice**: At each step, we make the locally optimal choice (extend or reset)

+**Variations:**
+1. **Circular Subarray**: Handle cases where subarray can wrap around the array
+2. **K Maximum Subarrays**: Find k non-overlapping subarrays with maximum sum
+3. **Subarray with Given Sum**: Find subarray with exactly given sum (different from this problem)
+4. **Maximum Product Subarray**: Similar concept but with multiplication

 ---

 ### Question 15: Stock Buy and Sell